comps/pexen/README.md

     to lots of tests.
   * Also useful for tasks that should logically run "together", possibly needing sequential execution due to formal requirements.

+* HierarchyLock, a special object for `uses`/`claims`
+  * If one task locks `/proc/sys/net`, another task blocks while trying to lock `/proc/sys/net/ipv4/ip_forward`, without having to try to lock its parents.
+    * Filesystem paths are just an example, `list` would be used instead of `/`
+  * Should be easy to implement
+    * Hack everything in __eq__ of the object instance
+    * No changes to sched needed

 * Adding new tasks on-the-fly
   * While processing results from the `Sched.run()` iterator, add new tasks